 The West Coast Senior Lacrosse Association (WCSLA) Board of Governors is pleased to announce the appointment of Gene Regier as the new League Commissioner, effective immediately.
 Regier is no stranger to senior lacrosse in British Columbia, having served as chair and commissioner of the BC Intermediate Lacrosse League (now part of the BC Junior B Lacrosse League) for many years since the league's inception.

 The Canadian Lacrosse Association has approved the bid by the Nanaimo Timbermen to host the 2018 Presidents’ Cup national senior B lacrosse championships at Frank Crane Arena.
 The announcement came seven weeks after the WCSLA selected the bid from the Harbour City.
 The Tri-City Bandits (now Coquitlam Adanacs) were the last BC team to host the Presidents' Cup in 2014.
 For more information or to volunteer for the event, visit the Timbermen's Facebook Page.

 The Vancouver Stealth are back for another season of exciting National Lacrosse League action at the Langley Events Centre!
-The next home game for the Stealth is Saturday, January 27th when they host the Georgia Swarm.
+The next home game for the Stealth is Saturday, February 24th when they host the New England Black Wolves at 7:00pm.
 Come out and cheer on the squad in their quest for the NLL Champions Cup.

 Party on another level this season before your night out.
 Experience the best social atmosphere in the Party Deck for just $22.95.
 Watch the game from the Suite Level, take advantage of a dedicated bartender and full bar service.